aarkue/eXdpn/README.md

 ## Source Code and UI-application ##
 The source code of this package is available on Github ([aarkue/eXdpn](https://github.com/aarkue/eXdpn)).
-Furthermore, the Github also includes a graphical user interface in the form of a Python-webserver and a Docker container to easily start the web UI locally.
+Furthermore, a graphical user interface is available in the form of a web-based UI and a Docker container to easily start it locally.

+### Docker Deployment ###
+The project can be run with Docker.
+The easiest way to do so is with the included `docker-compose.yml` file.

+#### Using Docker Compose ####
+To create and start the docker container with docker compose simply execute `docker-compose up` in the root directory of the project.
+The web ui will then be available on port 8080.

+To force re-creation of the container add the `--build` flag to the `docker-compose` command: `docker-compose up --build`.-

+#### Building the Docker Container ####
+1. `docker build .`
+2. `docker run -p 8080:5000 <container id>`

+The web ui will then be available on port 8080.